iamloganwalsh/RSP/Novice/ADM.md

 ### Counting Occurances - BS
 - Can binary search to find an element, then sequentially check left and right.
-- This can take up to O(n) if the array contains only a single unique element.
+- This can take up to O(n) if the array contains only a single unique element, but usually stil O(log(n)).
 - We can modify binary search to find the right boundary of the block, then iterate left until you reach the left boundary.
     - Delete the arr[middle] == key check.
 This means that our search always fails and returns -1, so instead we want to return (l + r) / 2.
     - Whenever we recalculate to another index with the same value, it will proceed to the right.